ChThH/divine_liturgy_series/Outline.md

 The Hosts of Heaven with Our Lord: The Entrance with the Gospel Book

+The Victory of the Cross by St Romanos the Melodist

+Holy Smoke: The Prayers of the Saints

+Wisdom!
+Let Us Attend!: The Readings and Homily

 ## Future Talks: Topics
-The Incense

-The Readings and Homily

 The Great Entrance

 The Anaphora